Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may have this test as part of a routine screening to find out your risk for heart disease.

 An HDL test is often done as part of a comprehensive lipid panel to get a complete picture of your cholesterol and blood fat levels.
-Low-density lipoprotein ("bad") cholesterol, triglycerides, and very-low density lipoproteins are among the other lipids your health care provider may want to measure.
+Low-density lipoprotein (LDL) cholesterol, triglycerides, and very-low density lipoproteins are among the other lipids your healthcare provider may want to measure.

 The normal ranges for HDL cholesterol are: